-For more than 35 years, Premier Tech has been committed to research in the field of natural active ingredients for incorporation in crop input products for professional growers.
+For 40 years, Premier Tech has been committed to research in the field of natural active ingredients for incorporation in crop input products for professional growers.
 Professional brands carried by Premier Tech, such as PRO-MIX® and AGTIV®, include products and growing media that are certified inputs for organic crop production, or even some that are eligible for certification, but that are not certified.

 Organic certification is a rather complex subject, this is a short summary of how it works, especially in the North American market.
 Better understanding the principles may help you look for the right resource when it comes to choosing the right inputs for your crops, or even knowing that your crop input manufacturer may help you in the approval of products with your certifier.

 The term “organic” itself, in a regulatory sense, designates an official validation that a product respects the standards for organic production.
 Most of the time, it means without the use of chemical fertilizers, pesticides, or other artificial agents.

 To a certain extent, both Canadian and American authorities share a similar system as to how organic produce (food/feed/seeds) are certified, along with crop inputs.
 However, crop inputs cannot be certified “organic”, they rather are “certified for use in organic agriculture”.
 The USDA (United States Department of Agriculture) applies the NOP (National Organic Program) the same way the CFIA (Canadian Food Inspection Agency) applies the COR (Canadian Organic Regime).